jhsrcmh/DcopyFinder/README.md

 WHAT IS MOST IMPORTANT?
 ==============

-Ok, twins modified from mkhoster(http://sourceforge.net/projects/plagiarismcheck/), but not satisified with the online check with google check, ok, helped by C language, I make the c as the underlying layer (Algorithm layer) and viw layer( php). with the origin hope, I want to do it with JRuby and Java, while the core thought is most important for as.
+Ok, twins modified it from mkhoster(http://sourceforge.net/projects/plagiarismcheck/), but not satisified with the online check with google check, ok, helped by C language, I make the c as the underlying layer (Algorithm layer) and viw layer( php). with the origin hope, I want to do it with JRuby and Java, while the core thought is most important for as.
 Beacuse of PubMed, the next work should modified by you.